TomSssM/MyCodewars/snippets/cryptography.md

-# TODO
+## Plan

+- one way functions ( `plaintext` to `digest` )
+    - hard to get the original data from the output
+    - the only way to do so is by trying all the possible combinations
+        - called _brute force_
+        - example of how it may be difficult on big numbers with prime factors
-- one way functions: hash functions ( sha256, md5 etc. ) are one-way functions and are keyless cryptography
+    - hash functions are an example of one-way functions
+        - examples are `sha256`, `md5` etc.
+        - what is _hashing_
+- what is cryptography
+    - reversible process of transforming `plaintext` to `ciphertext` and back again
+    - what is _key_
+    - hash functions are _Keyless Cryptography_
+    - cryptography has 2 fucntions:
+        - it makes sure that only the recipient with the right key can _decrypt_ the message
-- symmetric is when one key is used to encrypt / decrypt ( secret key cryptography )
+        - it is also used to verify authenticy ( in other words, that whatever we received came from the _right_ source )
+- symmetric cryptography ( Secret Key Cryptography )
+    - the same key to encrypt and to decrypt
+    - Authentication thru _Keyed Hash Fucntions_
     - Authentication with MAC ( using the HMAC algorithm )
+    - algorithms
-    - Algorithms: AES, RC4, DES etc.
+        - AES, RC4, DES etc.
         - DES uses a 64-bit block size and a 56-bit key.
 DES is a block cipher, segmenting the input data into blocks of a specific size
-    - Encryption with `AES` algorithm ( modes: ECB ( unsafe, used as a building block ), CBC ( safe, uses IV ), CTR ( safe, uses Nonce ) )
+        - AES algorithm ( modes: ECB ( unsafe, used as a building block ), CBC ( safe, uses IV ), CTR ( safe, uses Nonce ) )
+        - `aes-128-ctr` where `aes` is the algorithm ( symmetric, successor of `DES`, `3DES` etc. ), `128` - key length
+          ( also accepts `192`, `256` )
+    - why authenticate at all and why we need to authenticate `ciphertext` ( the IV tempering example )
+    - in symmetric, or secret key cryptography, we use the _Modular Arithmetic Algorithm_ to get a shared secret key
+        - _Modular Arithmetic Algorithm_ is when we do the colors example from the Crash Course
     - symmetric is faster than asymmetric
-    - we use the Modular Arithmetic algorithm to get a shared secret key
-    - Modular Arithmetic algorithm is when we do the colors example from the Crash Course
-    - `aes-128-ctr` where `aes` is the algorithm ( symmetric, successor of `DES`, `3DES` etc. ), `128` - key length
-      ( also accepts `192`, `256` ),
-    - TODO: IV vs Nonce
+    - you have to _encrypt_ first, then _authenticate_, then _send_
+    - implementing the thing above in NodeJS
+- asymmetric cryptography
     - asymmetric is when 2 keys are used to encrypt / decrypt ( both _encryption_ and _authentication_ ) ( Public Key Cryptography )
-    - algorithms are RSA, ECC etc. ( RSA is that trapdoor exponent thing based on prime factors )
-    - private key decrypts, public encrypts - _encryption_ ( algorithms - `RSA` etc. )
+    - private key decrypts, public encrypts - _encryption_
     - private key encrypts, public key decrypts - _authentication_
-    - argue a case for asymmetric encryption using a bank example
-- you have to _encrypt_ first, then _authenticate_, then _send_
+    - encryption algorithms are RSA, ECC etc.
+    - RSA is that trapdoor exponent thing based on prime factors
+    - first reason why it exists: the bamk server, for instance, doesn't have to have a million shared secret keys to securely communicate with clients
+    - digital signatures are better because 3rd party that wants to verify the authenticy of the data doesn't have to have the signer's private key.
+With keyed hash functions such a situation is impossible: only the interneded recipient with the secret private key can veirfy the authenticy, which doesn't pan out well if you are just a user and not the intended server which has the other secret key
+- real life usage
     - password hashing
         - password hashing algorithms vs hashing functions
-    - why hash passwords instead of encryption - if your private key is leaked, all passwords are out, hash functions cannot be reversed to get the original password even if we know the secret key
+        - why hash passwords instead of encryption - if your private key is leaked, all passwords are out, but since hash functions cannot be reversed to get the original password even if we know the secret key the hashes stored thus don't reveal the original passwords while allowing us to verify them upon user login
-    - TODO: more on rainbow tables
+    - SSL handshake using both symmetric and asymmetric encryption
+    - SSH
+        - generate shared secret key and use it to secure all the communication
+        - use the client's public key to encrypt a text
+        - send it to client
+        - the client decrypts it with his private key and sends back the result
+        - the server verifies the result decrypted by client with the original text
+        - if everyhting is OK the server trusts that the client is indeed who he claims to be because the cleint has the expected private key
+        - after that all the communication is held via a secure tunnel
+        - a secure tunnel means all the data is encrypted and decrypted between the srver and the cleint using that same shared secret key generated in the very beginning ( this key, unlike the public and private key pair used to authenticate the client, is actually session-based )
+- not cryptography
     - Encoding ( base64, hex - etc. )
     - Compression ( gzip etc. )

-- SSL handshake using both symmetric and asymmetric encryption
-- TODO: actual examples of hash functions and cryptographic functions in NodeJS
+## TODO

+- Verify an algorithm to reverse a hash function or a cryptography algorithm like AES provided we have enough computing power
+- IV vs Nonce
+- More on rainbow tables